ecomfe/awesome-echarts/README.md

 - [echarts-scrappeteer](https://github.com/chfw/echarts-scrappeteer) @chfw - Puppeteer!
 Scrape all echarts from this web page please!
 - 🇨🇳 [node-echarts](https://github.com/suxiaoxin/node-echarts) @suxiaoxin - 后台生成ECharts图表
+- [Apache ECharts HTTP Export Server](https://github.com/xiaomaigou/echarts-export-server) @xiaomaiyun - This is a Node.js-based service, and uses node canvas to render Apache ECharts charts to images (PNG, JPG, SVG, PDF and Base64) to be sent back to the user.

 ### PureScript